JavanHaryanto/developer-portfolio/README.md

 <br>

 ## Tech Stack
-I have used HTML and CSS in the process of developing my portfolio.
+I have used HTML and CSS in the process of developing my portfolio and netlify to deploy my website.